brodie-neuro/WAND-practice-and-fatigue-induction/README_experiment.md

     python Dummy_Run.py
     ```

-- **Formal Test Suite**: For development and validation, a formal test suite using `pytest` is located in the `/Tests` directory.
-These tests validate the internal logic of the software.
-To run them, execute the following command from the project's root directory:
+- **Scientific Validation (Unit Tests)**: For validating the internal logic (e.g., Signal Detection metrics), a formal test suite is located in the `/Tests` directory.
+This suite uses `pytest` to feed known data patterns into the analysis engine and assert that the outputs are correct.

+    To run the validation suite:
     ```bash
     python -m pytest
     ```
+    *This will generate an evidence log at `Tests/test_results_detailed.txt`.*

 ## License